 In contrast, restoration is already commercially mature, and faces only the remaining scaling challenges.
 For an extended discussion of this technology-deployment timeline issue, see this blog post.

 Lots!
 Researchers around the globe continue to refine estimates of the climate and ecosystem benefits of large-scale reforestation.
 Some of the most compelling recent studies address natural forest regeneration, the potential of global tree restoration, the carbon accumulation potential of natural forests, and priority areas for ecosystem restoration.

 Check out some of the most recent studies:

+One reason for project failure is planting the wrong species in the wrong places.
 Many projects focus on planting fast-growing, single-species tree plantations.
-While these projects offer some short-term economic opportunities, they suffer from high failure rates and a lack of ecological stability.
+While these projects offer some short-term economic opportunities, they suffer from high tree mortality and a lack of ecological stability.

 The early growing years are the most critical for a restoration project.
 In highly degraded landscapes, the overstory that protects young saplings doesn’t exist.
 This leaves them particularly vulnerable to drought, invasive species, disease, pests, overgrazing, and wildfire.
 Yet once established, structurally complex native ecosystems are far more resilient than plantations to weather and environmental variations sure to occur over decades of growth.

 Planting a tree sounds easy.
 But restoring an ecosystem is not.
 It requires specific ecological knowledge, the right tools, early-stage financial support, and long-term management.